-- Discovered in the early 1970s by Roland Madden and Paul Julian. - An eastward propagating wave that circles the globe in about 30-60 days involving tropical convection. - Detected in the Outgoing Longwave Radiation (OLR) and wind fields across the tropics. - Later papers showed that it is an important modulator of TC activity, especially in the Pacific Ocean.
+- An eastward propagating wave that circles the globe in about 30-60 days involving tropical convection. - Detected in the Outgoing Longwave Radiation (OLR) and wind fields across the tropics. - Later papers showed that it is an important modulator of TC activity, especially in the Pacific Ocean.